kb-90/clairvoyant/README.md

 2.  **Sentiment Data Pillar**: Scrapes and analyzes news articles from over 14 financial RSS feeds.
 Using a custom crypto-specific lexicon, it generates a sentiment score that gauges the mood of the market.

-3.  **On-Chain Data Pillar (Dynamic)**: This is the key innovation in v3.1.
+3.  **On-Chain Data Pillar (Dynamic)**: This is the key innovation introduced in v3.1.
 The system dynamically identifies the top 50 "whale" accounts by querying the `xrpscan.com` API.
 It then analyzes the last 12 hours of transactions for these accounts to detect significant market pressure from major players.

 These three data sources are processed into a rich feature set and fed into a two-layer stacking ensemble: